poseiddonn/wddm-126-assignment/README.md

-this web app is built to search for books using the open library API
+this web app is built to search for books using the open library API HTMN/CSS/JS are languages used to built this web app